We're Field Day

 3D Artist

 Forest is a 3D artist with a background in graphic design and business.
 As a freelancer, he loves moving between different projects and exploring new ideas and styles.
-He has worked with Eric and Sarah (Art Director and Creative Director) to take their vision for a game and translate it into amazing characters and background art.
+He has worked with Eric and Sarah (Art Director and Creative Director) to take their vision for games like Wake and Legend of the Lost Emerald, and translate it into amazing characters and background art.
 Forest is also a business owner and musician.
 He and his brother designed several games together as the small game studio Flippfly—including “Race the Sun,” for which Forest also created the soundtrack.
 You can find more of Forest’s work on Instagram @ForestSanFilippo

 Terra